March 18, 2025 My experience on VIA Rail.

 My experience riding on VIA Rail for the first time.

 Vancouver to Toronto.
-Four days.
+Four five days.
 Can I do it?

 Nothing major.
 We left Vancouver, suffered the delays of existing in Vancouver, and then watched the scenery.
 Not much new scenery- most of the Fraser Valley looks the same.